isomerpages/moe-bendemeersec/_assessment/Assessment Plan and Schedule.md

 </tr>
 </tbody>
 </table>
-<p>&nbsp;Note: Learn and Practise (LAP) 1 and 2 are timed practices to help
+<p>Note: Learn and Practise (LAP) 1 and 2 are timed practices to help Sec
-Sec 4 &amp; 5 students to be familiar with the demands of their upcoming examinations.
+4 &amp; 5 students to be familiar with the demands of their upcoming examinations.
 They are non-weighted assessments that will be represented in Term 1 and 2 before the Preliminary Examination.&nbsp;&nbsp;</p>
 <p><em>&nbsp;</em>
 </p>
 <h4><strong><u>Assessment Schedule</u></strong></h4>